flectra-hq/documentation-user/purchase/purchases/rfq/cancel.rst

 .. note::
     To learn more, see :doc:`reception`

-When clicking on **Validate**, Odoo will warn you that you have processed less products than the initial demand (2 instead of 3 in our case) and will ask you the permission to create a backorder.
+When clicking on **Validate**, Flectra will warn you that you have processed less products than the initial demand (1 instead of 3 in our case) and will ask you the permission to create a backorder.

 .. image:: media/cancel07.png